GrinonBarrett/Taksidos/Core Rules/8=Spells and Magic/1=Basic Spells (304).md

 **At Higher Tiers**: For each tier beyond minimum, in addition to the benefits noted above, the range at which you can reach a target is increased by 1 yard.

 **Critical Failure**: Yourself and the target receive a normal psychic attack as you unintentionally cause an unstable psychic connection.
 For a number of rounds equal to the combined [Inte] bonus of yourself and the target, it gains advantage on attacks and counterspell checks against you.
 At the end of this time, you receive a psychic attack with a bonus equal to the target's [Inte] bonus.

+#### Psyphon Spores

+**Minimum Tier**: 4

+**Casting Time**: 3 actions

+**Effect**: While you cast this spell, you think of a subject.
+You cast spores out stretching 3 yards from yourself or in a 4 yard cone.
+Inflict an undamaging attack against each creature within the spores (except yourself).
+If an attack is successful against a creature, you know if it knows something about the topic you do not.
+If it is a critical success, it incurs an instance of spell sickness and you gain some of its knowledge on the subject (ask your narrator).
+If the attack fails, you simply do not know.
+If the attack is a critical failure, it will render the opposite feeling as to whether or not it knows something you don't.
+If you choose a vague topic, the narrator may deem the creature can gain a bonus equal to its [Will] bonus against the attack.
+If psychic attacks against a creature have disadvantage, the attack has a -4 penalty.
+If that creature is immune to psychic attacks, this attack has disadvantage.
+Cannot affect a mindless creature (save for the spell sickness).

+**At Higher Tiers**: When cast at 5th tier or greater, for each tier beyond minimum, you may choose to either increase the range by 1/3.

+**Critical Failure**: You become dazed for a number of rounds equal to the spell's tier and Psychic and Toxic attacks against you have advantage during this time.

 #### Puncture